 Lieutenant Colonel (Retired) Haywood M. Bazemore retired from active military service after serving 22 years.
 He returned to Columbia, South Carolina, from his last duty station In Huntsville, Alabama, where he served as the Chief, Communications/Visual Information Division, Assistant Chief of Staff, Information Management, United Stares Army Space and Strategic Defense Command.

 In year 2000, Chief Haywood Bazemore was hired at Benedict College as the Deputy Director of the Department of Campus Police.
 As second in command for the Department of Campus Police, the staff, faculty and student's at Benedict College recognized his tenacious efforts to ensure the safety of students and maintain order in and around the campus.
+On November 1, 2001, Deputy Chief Bazemore assumed the acting Chief position, performing both command position responsibilities.
 It was obvious that through out the years he had excelled at many things.
 Subsequently, in February, 2003, Dr. David H. Swinton, President of Benedict College announced the appointment of Mr. Haywood M. Bazemore as Chief of Benedict College's Campus Police Department.

 Since assuming the Chief's position at Benedict College, Chief Bazemore has successfully completed the Chiefs School Training through the South Carolina Department of Criminal Justice Academy Division and Certified Law Enforcement requirements.
 Chief Bazemore has been appointed and Commissioned as a State Constable by the Governor and Commander-In-Chief for the State of South Carolina.

 Chief Bazemore believes in the words as spoken by George L. Skypeck:

 "I was that which others did not want to be.

 I went where others feared to go, and did

 what others failed to do.